 Let's Talk About Brain Tumours

-Join us as we talk to those who have been diagnosed with a brain tumour, their friends, parents, partners and children as we talk about all things brain tumours.
-Find out more about how we are working to change the outcomes for those who are diagnosed with this terrible disease.
+Join us as we talk to about all things brain tumours with those who have been diagnosed, their friends, parents, partners and children as well as with researchers, fundraisers and advocates.
+Find out how The Brain Tumour Charity is working to improve outcomes for those who are diagnosed with this unforgiving disease.

-Please Note: We recognise that everyone's experience's are completely unique and will be different for everyone.
-The people who come on the podcast are sharing their own personal experiences, these may differ from yours or your loved one.
+Please Note: We recognise that everyone's experience's are unique.
+Our guests are sharing their own personal experiences of diagnosis, treatment and care.
+These may differ from yours or those of your loved one.

 Let's Talk About Brain Tumours